nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-03-18-do-you-know-the-minimum-builds-to-create-on-any-branch/index.md

 ---
 title: Do you know the minimum builds to create on any branch?
-description: "Discover the essential builds for any branch in your project.
-Learn how to set up Gate, CI, and Nightly builds to ensure code quality and collaboration."
+description: Discover the essential builds for any branch in your project.
+Learn how to set up Gate, CI, and Nightly builds to ensure code quality and collaboration.
 date: 2010-03-18
 creator: Martin Hinshelwood
 id: "60"